acidburn0zzz/orgs-docs/migrating-a-user-account.md

 - Automatically added to a **team** called **Developers**.
   [Learn more about the Developers Team].

-To add users to your Organization, enter their npm username into the text input and click the red button that says "Invite".
+To add users to your Organization, follow the screen cues.
 If you chose an Organization with private package access, every user will add an additional $7/month to your bill.

 **When you add a member to your Organization they are immediately added.
 They do not receive an email, so please let your new members know that you have added them.**

 All the users you add from this interface are: